LuYs04/Lat_Arm-transliteration/README.md

 ## 🎓 Academic Context

-This project is developed as part of a **Bachelor/Master Diploma Thesis** in the field of **Artificial Intelligence and Natural Language Processing**, with a focus on Armenian language technologies.
+This project is developed as part of a **Bachelor Diploma** in the field of **Artificial Intelligence and Natural Language Processing**, with a focus on Armenian language technologies.

 ---